 Computed tomography: This CT scan give a much more detailed look at your airways than a chest X-ray.

 Medication and lifestyle changes can lessen the symptoms of your chronic bronchitis and may slow or stop the disease from getting worse.
-Many people live with moderate symptoms for a long time, and breathe on their own.
+Many people live with moderate symptoms for a long time, and breathe on their own without supplemental oxygen.

 Your first step, if you smoke, is to quit.
-Over time, your lungs will recover at least partly.
-Avoid triggers.
+Your lungs will not fully recover, but the rate of decline will be much slower.

 Anti-inflammatory drugs: Steroids lessen the swelling that narrows your air passages.

 Oxygen therapy: This is for serious cases, where your lungs are so damaged that blood oxygen levels are extremely low.
-You can inhale oxygen from a portable machine at home 24 hours a day.
+You can inhale oxygen from a portable machine at home as needed.

 Specialized rehab program: If you are often short of breath, rehab therapy can teach you ways manage your disease.
 For example, you might learn a better way to breathe while you exercise.